 Then, in 1937, and after her divorce from her third husband, Broadway impresario, and lyricist, Billy Rose, Fanny permanently moved to Beverly Hills with Brice and his sister, Frances.
 Fanny continued to make movies and began starring on the radio as Baby Snooks in 1937, which began as variety show features.
 In 1944, CBS gave Fanny her own weekly radio show, The Baby Snooks Show, which she starred in until her death in 1951.
 Fanny had invented the Snooks character for Vaudeville, first as Baby Peggy, and then refining the character until she presented Baby Snooks in the Ziegfeld Follies of 1934.

-When her good friends were asked what were Fanny’s most outstanding characteristics, Katharine Hepburn said “elegance” and Spencer Tracy answered “sexuality.”
+When her good friends were asked what Fanny’s most outstanding characteristics were, Katharine Hepburn said “elegance” and Spencer Tracy answered “sexuality.”
 Playwright, screenwriter, and producer Ben Hecht said about Fanny on stage, “Theater audiences never adored any performer more than Fanny.
 It would be impossible for an audience to laugh louder, weep more copiously, and applaud more violently than Fanny’s audience did.”

 Besides having a terrific sense of irony, Fanny was inquisitive, smart, streetwise, and wise.
 She was an astute observer of life and the human condition.
 A tireless perfectionist, she was searingly honest about herself and about everything and everyone around her.
 She was also loyal and immensely generous.
 Dancer Harry Pilcer, a friend escaping the Nazi invasion of Paris, asked Fanny he could stay with her in Los Angeles for a few weeks until he got on his feet.
 He wound up living in her home for six years until the war was won.
 On a week-long train journey from New York to California, Fanny became impressed with a young black porter.
 By the end of the trip, she offered to finance his medical education so he could fulfill his ambition to become a doctor, which he did.